wevm/wagmi/.github/CONTRIBUTING.md

 `createConnector` also has the following config properties you can use within the connector:

 - `chains`: List of chains configured by the user.
 - `emitter`: Emitter for emitting events.
-Used to sync connector state with wagmi config.
+Used to sync connector state with Wagmi `Config`.
 The following events are available:
   - `change`: Emitted when the connected accounts or chain changes.
   - `connect`: Emitted when the connector connects.
   - `disconnect`: Emitted when the connector disconnects.